Frequently Asked Questions

 Questions about living...

 PlySpace residents will be provided accommodations on the second floor of PlySpace, a post-victorian house built in 1916, in the Emily Kimbrough Historic District of downtown Muncie, Indiana.
 The living quarters will include a private bedroom, private or shared bath, a shared living space, shared laundry facilities, and a shared full kitchen.
+Take a look at the pictures here!
 The lower level of PlySpace holds the offices for the Muncie Arts and Culture Council as well as project and exhibition space.
 The living quarters have a private entrance which is separate from the public areas and designed to offer artists quiet, personal space within a vibrant artist environment.
-All spaces have both air conditioning and heating.
+The living spaces have central heat, and window units for AC in the summer.
 PlySpace is within walking or biking distance of numerous bars, restaurants, cafes, stores, outdoor parks, recreational trails, and Ball State University.

 Will meals be provided?

 Though the PlySpace residency does not provide meals, the large, family style kitchen can accommodate several cooks at a time.
 We will provide a special, family-style meal once a month for the residents, though the majority of the meals will not be provided.
 Vegetarian, vegan, and gluten-free residents should be aware that the shared kitchen space is not allergen free, though we will do our best to accommodate any allergies.
 Please notify the PlySpace Coordinator of any food allergies prior to arrival.
 If residents require use of separate cookware or dishes due to an allergy or meat-free preference, they will need to supply these dishes/cookware themselves.

 There are shared laundry facilities in PlySpace.
 Residents should supply their own laundry detergent.